Véronique Sanson: Personal life

 Sanson was romantically involved with French singer-songwriter Michel Berger from 1967 to 1972.
-Their love story has become a part of French music legend, especially through songs they wrote to each other long after they broke up.
+Their love story has become a part of French musical lore, especially through songs they wrote to each other long after they broke up.
 From 1973 to 1979 she was married to American rock musician Stephen Stills.
 Their son, Chris Stills, is also a musician.
 She was later married to French comic Pierre Palmade from 1995 to 2001.